1. What age children do most of the families you work with have? Will you work with preschool children?

 8. Where does a family actually “do” the curriculum you create?
 What does this mean?

 Doing the curriculum is really simple.
-It just means exploring sites with some questions in hand that should be addressed or some activities to be completed at that site. for instance—Let's say your child is working on learning about money in all its different forms around the world.
+It just means exploring sites with some thoughtful questions in hand or some activities to be completed at that site.
+For instance, Let's say your child is working on learning about money in all its different forms around the world (math in the real world!).
 On a given day a local guide may take your family to a market and arrange with one or two of the vendors for your child to buy some items at their stands.
-Buying might mean considering which items to be purchased, haggling over the price and then coming up with the correct amount of money needed and perhaps even making change, all in a foreign currency.
-Your job would be to support the child through this process, to be enthusiastic about completing the task and to make connections to other money experiences the child/family has had.
+Buying might mean considering which items are to be purchased, haggling over the price of these items, coming up with the correct amount of money needed to buy these items and perhaps even making change, all in a foreign currency.
+Your job would be to support your child through this process, to be enthusiastic about completing the task and to make connections to other money experiences your child/family has had.

-We've found that everything is so much richer when everyone is involved!
+We've found that everything is so much richer when the whole family is involved!
 That's all doing the curriculum means.
 And this doing happens in the real world, as you are exploring.
 We'll create the questions or activities and make the arrangements with the local people that set the stage for things to happen.
 Parents just become involved and shepherd the happening.
-And, of course, have fun!
+And, of course, we want parents to have fun, too!

 9. Do you use a published curricula?

-We do not subscribe to a published curriculum.
+We do not subscribe to any published curricula.
 There really is no curriculum for learning around the world, using the destinations you visit as classrooms.
 There are, however, many published curricula for the math and language arts portions of your child's studies.
 And we are more than happy to embellish your chosen one of these in as many ways as we can!
-We can also take the Standard's of Learning that your child's home school uses and carry these out in your around the world settings.
+We can also take the Standards of Learning that your child's home school uses and make sure the experiences we curate embrace these standards.

 10. Do you offer group tours/walks that families might join?